Up a level | ||||||||||

 on the right hand side.
 It is listed as E8, 1956 (August 8, Perf.
 11½) under Special Delivery Stamps.

-There is almost certainly a lot of gaps in this.
+There is almost certainly gaps in this.

 If anyone can provide scans to help with this, I am happy to give appropriate acknowledgement.